WarintornNawong/Portfolio/Command Audio Classification/README.md

 ![image](https://user-images.githubusercontent.com/104628789/170482640-45b7f6e3-ad94-4406-934b-1db1050cf1a8.png)

+With additional Dropout, it cause higher accuracy than baseline and also higher than L2-Regularizer  with 83.75 %.

 ### FIFTH ATTEMPTS (Baseline + Two CNN Layers + Dropout)
 - Results

 ![image](https://user-images.githubusercontent.com/104628789/170482742-211e9035-2234-4ccd-b049-91dddd6123d4.png)
+With additional CNN layers and Dropout, it cause significantly higher accuracy than baseline and also higher than L2-Regularizer  with 86.9 %.

 ### SIXTH ATTEMPTS (Baeline + 4 CNN Layers + Dropout)
 - Results

 ![image](https://user-images.githubusercontent.com/104628789/170482811-ad956c7e-8171-4a8e-bba3-31eacea24432.png)
+With the additional CNN layers up to 4 layers, it could not result higher than two layers accuracy so it cann be summed up that the best accuracy of this model is **"FIFTH ATTEMPTS (Baseline + Two CNN Layers + Dropout)"**

 ## Notebook